Here Lies Wilson Matthews – 2 Who Was Blanche Dumont?

 After 1870, Dumont began refining her character and invented a fictitious backstory.
 In the 1880, 1900, and 1910 censuses (the 1890 census records were destroyed in a fire), Dumont claimed to have been born in England to English parents.
 Her son later displayed the same talent for self-invention, weaving a fantastic, continually shifting resumé out of whole cloth.

-Around 1877, Dumont either gave birth to a son or adopted a boy.
+In the late 1870s, Dumont either gave birth to a son or adopted a boy.
 It was also around this time that she began operating her own brothel.

 The June 1880 census shows Dumont keeping house on Austin’s Live Oak Street (probably 200 West Live Oak, at the corner of West Live Oak and Colorado).
 The ledger lists Blanche Dumont, four women, and a two-year-old boy named W.F.
 Mathews.